sematext/docs/docs/experience/browser-memory.md

 />

 ## Measurements
-Sematext Experience [Browser SDK](https://sematext.com/docs/agents/browser/) uses the [Memory Measure API](https://wicg.github.io/performance-measure-memory/) to measure the memory usage when your web application is loaded and continues to measure the memory throughout the user session.
+Sematext Experience [Browser SDK](https://sematext.com/docs/agents/browser/) uses the [Memory Measure API](https://wicg.github.io/performance-measure-memory/) to measure browser memory usage when your web application is loaded and continues to measure the memory throughout the user session.
 This allows for memory measurements across pages and sessions.
-It even shows the per-session memory usage that the user of your applications was experiencing.
+It even shows the per-session memory usage that individual users of your applications are experiencing.

 <img
   class="content-modal-image"